nightmarlin/disgobed/README.md

 `Finalize()` is a really important function!
 The [Embed](./embed.go) struct caches all errors that may occur, due to validation failures or other reasons - this means that you have to actively check for errors. `Finalize()` makes this easy by returning the cached errors or nil as well as the final embed.
-You might find you still want to send an embed that is valid…
+You might find you still want to send an embed that is invalid…